The Virgil Society

 Meetings are held with the support of the Institute of Classical Studies.

-Meetings in October, November, December 2020 and January 2021 will be held online via Zoom.
-We hope to hold meetings from March 2021 onwards in person in Senate House (Malet Street, London WC1E 7HU).
+Meetings in October, November, December 2020 and January, March and May 2021 will be held online via Zoom.
+We hope to hold meetings from October 2021 onwards in person in Senate House (Malet Street, London WC1E 7HU).
 We are extremely grateful to the Department of Greek and Latin, University College London, and the Institute of Classical Studies for their support.

 It will be necessary for all those wishing to attend online meetings to register for each individual meeting by 9pm on the previous evening via Eventbrite (links below).
 An email will be sent to each person booking with joining details for the event on Zoom.